Education in Sweden: Violence guidelines

 In 2014, the National Agency for Education published guidelines to staff on how to act during incidents of armed violence.
 In the 2012–2017 period, the number of reports of physical violence in schools increased 129% and reports of threats increased by 46% in the same period according to the Swedish Work Environment Authority.
 The latter reports include all reported physical violence and threats, not only armed violence.

 Other types of primary education

-There are various types of primary education including Sámi schools, with special accommodations for the indigenous Sámi people, special needs schools for students with intellectual disabilities, and special schools for students with other disabilities such as deafness.
+There are various types of primary education including Sámi schools, with special accommodations for the indigenous Sámi people, special education schools for students with intellectual disabilities, and special schools for students with other disabilities such as deafness.

 There is also komvux, adult education at the primary or secondary level, and introductory programmes for students who have failed compulsory education.
 Homeschooling is only permitted for students who for some reason, usually severe sickness, cannot participate in normal classroom education.